 Can I bring my service animal to Disneyland?

 Leashed and trained official service animals (dogs or miniature horses) are permitted at Disneyland.
 There are specific relief areas they may use.
 They may not be permitted on all rides due to safety reasons; they simply can’t be securely buckled in to some ride vehicles.
 You may use portable kennels at large roller coaster-type rides or use Rider Switch.
-You can consult the Guide for Guests with Disabilities for more specific details about service animals.
+You can also consult the Guide for Guests with Disabilities for more specific details about service animals.

 Are there ways to prepare a person with cognitive disabilities and autism for a visit to Disneyland?